Book Now Make a Enquiry

 The trail to Gorak Shep is rocky and when paired with the elevation, it makes it very much tougher.
 Nonetheless, on Gorak Shep, you feel like you’re walking on a beach because Gorak Shep is a frozen lakebed covered with sand.

-Once Gorak Shep is conquered, now it’s the part of the journey you’ve been waiting for- Everest Base Camp.
+Once Gorak Shep is conquered, now it is the part of the journey you have actually been waiting for- Everest Base Camp!
 The trail to EBC is also very rocky and is filled with larger rocks as we move closer towards EBC.
 The rocky terrain, the ascents, and descents on a glacial path, and the elevation make this trail challenging.
 However, the views from there and the feeling of being there away from the “world” is incredible.
 It isn’t more about the views but it’s more about the personal sense of achievement you get and to realize that you’ve made it!

 You can see the mighty Khumbu Icefall, the upper part of the Khumbu glacier, stunning views of Nuptse, Khumbuste and Pumori, and many other Himalayan giants from EBC.
 We will head back to spend the night in Gorak Shep.
 Overnight in Gorak Shep.